-In Hong Kong and Australia, the majority of emergency presentations required no further medical attention.^{32,33} In fact, the proportion of hospitalization is almost identical for Hong Kong and the figure obtained for a Victorian sample of children aged 5-14-years.
-Gender differences were consistent in both the Hong Kong and the Australian studies, with males dominating the injury profile.^{32,33}
+In Hong Kong and Australia, the majority of emergency presentations required no further medical attention.
+In fact, the proportion of hospitalization is almost identical between Hong Kong and a respective figure obtained from a Victorian sample of children aged 5-14-years.
+Gender differential was consistent in both Hong Kong and Australian studies, with male dominating the injury profile.

-Hong Kong and Australia have very different approaches to the prevention of URCI and injury prevention in general.
-Considered as a national health priority,34 injury prevention receives great attention and ample resources in Australia.
-This is substantiated with national efforts in documenting the epidemiology,35 standardizing injury reporting systems,36 and evaluating the impact of injury on the population.37 Hong Kong, in comparison, is in the early stage of fostering injury research and prevention.
-Local government has exhibited reasonable efforts in terms of the annual compilation and reporting of injury mortality and a review of injury research and patterns in 1998.38 However, injury has yet to be recognized as a health priority.
-Injury researchers and prevention practitioners have received little policy level support, such as mandatory reporting of injury diagnosis and external causes, centralized registry of injury patients admitted to emergency services or hospitalized, and substantial directives to order territory-wide surveillance of the patterns and impact of injuries.
-Geographically, Hong Kong and Australia are markedly different in terms of population density and living space per person.
-For instance, the population density of the Sydney ring municipalities is about 1.6 times that of Hong Kong.^{39,40} The average floor area per person in Hong Kong, at 9.1 m2,41 is marginal when compared to 223 m2 per person across Australia.42 With such geographical, organizational and political differences, Australia and Hong Kong are confronted with very different challenges, needs and priorities in the area of childhood injury prevention.
+Hong Kong and Australia have very different approach to the prevention of URCI and injury prevention in general.
+Considered as a national health priority, injury prevention receives great attention and ample resources in Australia.
+This is substantiated with national efforts in documenting the epidemiology,35 standardizing injury reporting systems,36 and evaluating the impact of injury on the population.
+Hong Kong, in comparison, is in the early stage of fostering injury research and prevention.
+Local government has exhibited reasonable efforts in terms of annual compilation and reporting of injury mortality and a review of injury research and pattern in 1998.
+However, injury has yet to be recognized as a health priority.
+Injury researchers and prevention practitioners have received little policy-level support, such as mandatory reporting of injury diagnosis and external causes, centralized registry of injury patients admitted into emergency services or hospitalized, and substantial directive to order for a territory-wide surveillance of on patterns and impact of injuries.
+Geographically, Hong Kong and Australia are markedly contrasted in terms of population density and living space per person.
+For instance, the population density of the Sydney ring municipalities is about 1.6 times of Hong Kong.
+39,40 The average floor area per person in Hong Kong, at 9.1 m2,41 is marginal when compared to 223 m per person across Australia.
+With such geographical, organizational and political differences, Australia and Hong Kong are confronted with very different challenges, needs and priorities in the area of childhood injury prevention.